THE FACTS ABOUT SEAT BELTS

 KNOW THE LAW

 Any person who is driving and all passengers 6 years of age or older and weighing more than 60 pounds must wear a seat belt.

-Any child less than 6 years of age AND who weighs less than 60 pounds must ride in a federally approved child restraint system.
+Any child less than 6 years of age and weighing less than 60 pounds must ride in a federally-approved child restraint system.
 Failure to restrain children under age 6 and weighing less than 60 pounds may result in fines, community service and/or the suspension of your driver’s license.

 Seat belt citations carry a $25 fine.
 Including court costs and administration fees, violators will owe at least $70.
-However, this is far less than the cost of a crash if they are unbelted.
+However, this is far less than the cost of a crash if the driver and passengers are unbelted.

 KEEPING CHILDREN SAFE

 - Keep children in the back seat until at least age 12.

 - Never use a lap belt on a child sitting in a booster seat designed for shoulder belts.